$40K Ice Cream

 Take for example our engagement pictures, which overall were the worst optional activity of my life.
 Out of all the places to set up a photo shoot, the Santa Monica Pier had to be it.
 For those unfamiliar, this is a daily tourist attraction with some of the worst foot and vehicle traffic in L.A.
 I got an idea, why don’t we do our pictures in the middle of Times Square?
 Or if the lighting isn’t ideal, how about the Vatican?

 Of course the shoot coincided with the L.A. marathon and a finish line conveniently located right there on Ocean Avenue.
-The best thing about being gridlocked for 5 miles was that we only needed to find a parking spot in the very epicenter of it.
-That way we could set up home base for our multiple outfit changes, two bicycles, and a $200 French horn shipped from China which was an ordeal in and of itself.
+The best thing about being gridlocked for five miles was we only needed to find a parking spot in the very epicenter of it.
+That way we could set up home base for our multiple outfit changes, two bicycles and a $200 French horn shipped from China which was an ordeal in and of itself.

 I am so glad engagement pictures are over.
 My fiancée gets upset when I tell her I am zero-percent excited to see how they turn out.
 I really shouldn’t be so negative about them.
 Because the resentment might fester and fracture our relationship, and then I might have to take engagement pictures again some day.